Global-Ecology-Research-Group/Callaghan_et_al-2026-eLife/README.md

 These include:

-- selecting a single representative body size measurement for each species when multiple measurements were available;
+- Selecting a single representative body size measurement for each species when multiple measurements were available
-- filtering taxonomic groups that did not meet minimum sample-size requirements for modelling;
+- Filtering taxonomic groups that did not meet minimum sample-size requirements for modelling
-- generating taxonomic summaries describing the number of species, observations, subrealms, and independent body size datasets represented within each group; and
+- Generating taxonomic summaries describing the number of species, observations, subrealms, and independent body size datasets represented within each group
-- constructing taxonomic-level analysis datasets used for model fitting.
+- Constructing taxonomic-level analysis datasets used for model fitting

 These intermediate datasets are written to: